PhiTux/DailyTxT/README.md

 - **Tags**: You can add tags to your entries for better organization.
 - **Search**: You can search for any word, tag or filename in your entries.
 - **Custom Templates**: You can create and use custom templates for your entries.
-- **Update Notification**: You will be notified about new docker images.
 - **Read Mode**: A distraction-free mode for reading your entries of each month.
 - **Multi-Language**: DailyTxT is currently available in **<ins>German and English</ins>**.
 New languages can be added easily, see [TRANSLATION.md](TRANSLATION.md) for instructions.
 - **Export to HTML**: You can export your entries (including uploaded files) to HTML format.